 Kennesaw Mountain National Battlefield Park

-For U.S. Citizens or Permanent Residents who have a disability, The Access Pass is available for free at the visitor center.
+The Access Pass, a free pass that gets you into more than 400 National Parks across the USA, is available for free to all U.S Citizens or Permanent Residents who have a disability.
+You can get one of these passes at the visitor center at Kennesaw Mountain National Battlefield Park.
+An asphalt road can be used for hiking or driving to the top of Kennesaw Mountain.
 The Park has accessible parking at all 10 lots, and the visitor center has ADA approved restrooms & drinking fountains for guests.
 Assisted listening devices, ASL interpreters, and Braille park brochures are all available upon request.